Professor and Mrs. Joseph

 Board could have gotten free lots at that time on Edgebrook Avenue but this

 location was not central.
 Most building in that section of Brookline had not

 yet begun.
-Children from this part of Brookline mostly went to Fairhaven
+Children from this remote part of Brookline mostly went to Fairhaven

 At this time the following school